 - 2 cups milk

-If there's more than about 1/2 tbsp of bacon fat in the pot, remove the excess.
+- If there's more than about ½ tablespoon of bacon fat in the pot, remove the excess.
 Add the water, milk, salt, and pepper to the pot and bring to a gentle boil.
 Add the macaroni and reduce heat to a simmer.